Dental splints: from snoring to sleep apnea, can a dental splint help?

 The cost of dental splints in the UK depends on several factors, although the determining factor is the type of dental splint:

-• In general, the cost of occlusal splints for bruxism ranges between £200 and £400.
+In general, the cost of occlusal splints for bruxism ranges between £200 and £400.

-• As for the price of retention splints, it varies between £60 and £200, approximately.
+As for the price of retention splints, it varies between £60 and £200, approximately.

-• The price of anti-snoring splints is between €100 and €1,000.
+The price of anti-snoring splints is between £100 and £1,000.

-• Finally, the price of orthodontic splint treatments can range from £2,000 and £5,500.
+Finally, the price of orthodontic splint treatments can range from £2,000 and £5,500.

 Impress orthodontic and retention splints

-Our mission is to provide treatment with orthodontic and retention splints with the best quality-price ratio.
+Our mission is to provide treatment with orthodontic and retention splints for the best quality-price ratio.
 That’s why we offer removable and invisible orthodontic aligners adapted to each individual case, as well as retainers so you can keep your perfect smile forever.

 Impress orthodontic splints

-At Impress we work with removable and invisible mouth splints to align the teeth and treat bite problems.
+At Impress, we work with removable and invisible mouth splints to align the teeth and treat bite problems.
 Our treatments are adapted to each patient and based on the detailed diagnosis by our orthodontists.
-That way we can offer the treatment that best suits your needs and the complexity of your case.
+That way, we can offer the treatment that best suits your needs and the complexity of your case.

 Impress retention splints